Leslie8826/SQL/Oracle/Project 1/README.md

 We inserted the data in the tables of our database with dml statements.
 The data inserted came from the stage table.

 6. Analysis <br>
-With dml statements we could query the table and get the information we needed to get the company analyzed.
+With dml statements we could query the table and get the information we needed to get the company analyzed.<br>
+We also visualized the data queries with Tableau Software